Cost to Build a 1800 Sq Ft House in Canada (2025 Guide)

 Key Takeaways

-- Timeline: 6-12 months from ground breaking to move-in for average size home
+- Timeline: 6-12 months from ground breaking to move-in for an average-sized home

 - Best savings strategy: Choose stock house plans over custom built home designs